-The distribution policy of ESO Investments 1 Limited includes an allocation of profits to the Investment Advisor such that, for each investment where a returns hurdle of 8 per cent. per annum has been achieved, the Investment Advisor is entitled to receive 20 per cent. of the increase above the base value of investment.
-As at 31 January 2022, £nil has been accrued in the profit share account of the Investment Advisor in the records of ESO Investments 1 Limited (2021: £767,311 accrued).
+The distribution policy of ESO Investments 1 Limited includes an allocation of profits to the Investment Advisor such that, for each investment where a returns hurdle of 8 per cent. per annum has been achieved, the Investment Advisor is entitled to receive 20 per cent. of the increase in the base value of investment.
+For the year ended 31 January 2021, £767,311 has been credited to the profit share account of the Investment Advisor in the records of ESO Investments 1 Limited (2020: £2,718,340 credited).